Try using cornmeal in this strawberry-rhubarb cobbler; you'll love the delicious sweet and savory combination.

-The first time I finally tried, what would become one of my favorite desserts, was at my Aunt's house.
-I remember it being just tart enough to make your mouth water, and just dry enough to sop up the extra ice cream left over in the bowl.
-Perrrr-fection.
+As a child, I detested rhubarb.
+In fact, I don't think I ever gave it a true chance until one day at my aunt's house.
+I remember her strawberry rhubarb cobbler being just tart enough to make your mouth water, and just dry enough to sop up the extra ice cream left over in the bowl.
+It was then that I decided I was a fan of the classic strawberry-rhubarb flavor.

 Strawberry Rhubarb Filling